bristlebird/kilbrittain-trails/README.md

 ### Code credits
 - reset.css: https://piccalil.li/blog/a-more-modern-css-reset/ — A more modern css reset by Andy Bell.
-- Email obfuscation: https://www.albionresearch.com/tools/obfuscator — makes it harder for spambots to scrape email address from the page
+- Email obfuscation: https://www.albionresearch.com/tools/obfuscator — makes it harder for spambots to scrape email address from the page.

 ### Content
 - All content is courtesy of Annette Hickey, Kilbrittain Trails.